newrelic/newrelic-quickstarts/CONTRIBUTING.md

 ### Logos

-> The logo or brand image of the pack.
+> The logo or brand image of the Quick start.

 - `Optional`
 - .png or .jpeg or .svg format